-Every phone comes with a charger in the box, even though that may change quite soon.
-Unfortunately, losing or forgetting chargers, tearing cables, or simply having a charger that no longer works are a part and parcel of owning a smartphone.
+Some phones still come with a charger in the box, but the numbers seem to be falling fast.
+Unfortunately, losing or forgetting chargers, tearing cables, or simply having a charger that no longer works are all too common parts of owning a smartphone.

-Third-party accessory makers offer a slew of products that usually bring more to the table, and often at comparatively cheaper prices.
+Third-party accessory makers offer a slew of products that usually bring more to the table and often at comparatively lower prices.
 On the surface, picking the best phone charging accessories sounds easy.
-There are thousands of products available and all you need to do is find the right fit.
+There are thousands of products available, and all you need to do is find the right fit.
 However, having so many options causes the problem.

-It’s important to do your homework regardless of what you buy, but that’s even more so with a charger.
-A bad charger or cable can cause irreparable damage to the phone, and a faulty power bank in your pocket might hurt you as well.
+It’s essential to do your homework regardless of what you buy, but that’s even more so with a charger.
+A lousy charger or cable can cause irreparable damage to the phone, and a faulty power bank in your pocket might also hurt you.
 There are a lot of excellent choices, but it’s crucial to do the research properly.

 Pros and cons of first-party charging accessories

-The biggest advantage with a first-party accessory is the fact that these are made with a particular phone or range of phones in mind.
-In most cases, you will get the best experience with the charger you get in the box.
+The most significant advantage of a first-party accessory is that these are made with a particular phone or range of phones in mind.
+You will get the best experience with the charger you get in the box in most cases.
 So, while the Samsung wireless charger works with other devices, it is the best option if you want to enjoy the fastest wireless charging speeds with Samsung flagships.

 Pros and cons of third-party charging accessories

-Third-party accessories have the leg up in a lot of aspects since they often fill existing gaps in the accessories market.
-Third-party companies dominate in categories like multi-port chargers, car charging accessories, and charging cables.
+Third-party accessories have the leg up in many aspects since they often fill gaps in the accessories market.
+Third-party companies dominate in multi-port chargers, car charging accessories, and charging cables.
 These options are generally more affordable too.

-The generic nature of these products may not always provide the best results when it comes to charging speeds.
-The much bigger issue though is sorting through the hundreds of options available, with many coming from companies that aren’t well known, or even unheard of.
-Buying a bad charger, cable, or power bank could have severe consequences, including potentially completely damaging your device.
-Some accessories may not work with your phone either, so it’s definitely important to do your research first.
+The generic nature of these products may not always provide the best results regarding charging speeds.
+The much bigger issue is sorting through the hundreds of options available, with many coming from companies that aren’t well known or even unheard of.
+Buying a bad charger, cable, or power bank could have severe consequences, including potentially ultimately damaging your device.
+Some accessories may not work with your phone either, so it’s essential to do your research first.